 7. Conclusion

 Although Sellars opined that picturing was the one important philosophical move that Peirce missed in constructing his scientific metaphysics, both great American philosophers show rare insight into the importance of integrating non-discursive causal representations into the heart of epistemology and the philosophy of mind.
-However, Sellars’ separation of the real from the order of signification as object to meta-language creates a tricky dilemma in his account of picturing, concerning where to place the projection relation which creates and grounds the picture.
+However, Sellars’ separation of the real order from the order of signification as object to meta-language creates a tricky dilemma in his account of picturing, concerning where to place the projection relation which creates and grounds the picture.
 If he places it in the order of signification, then it becomes yet another discursive activity, so it can no longer play the role of supplying cognitive friction.
 So he sees that he must place it in the real order, but now he cannot help himself to any interpretive resources in specifying the relation, but must resort to Tractarian fantasy that it is perspicuously ‘seen’, at some sufficiently ‘atomic’ level (arguably creating yet another incarnation of the Myth of the Given).

 Whereas Sellars’ bifurcation between orders of reality and signification arguably represents the faintest and most final holdover of Cartesian dualism between res extensa and res cogitans, which descended into Kantian dualism between natural necessity and rational freedom, Peirce integrates the two into a semiotic account of meaning which is simultaneously iconic, indexical and symbolic.
 This means that pictures can be causally triggered by percepts, and then rationally corrected by our habits of judgment and inference into useful assertions, in a lived context of continual interaction with both experience and a language-using community.
 We may now observe that rational constraint by what is (Macbeth’s elegant characterization of Sellars’ understanding of the Myth of the Given) is not after all an impossible dream.
 The impossible dream is treating rational constraint by what is as a foundation to knowledge, rather than as a hard-working participant in a reciprocally correcting critical direct realism.
 I submit that this presents a more thoroughly naturalistic answer to the great problem in modern philosophy – of which Sellars was also in hot pursuit – how is synthetic judgment possible?